vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 The val accuracy over the 5 epochs first improved 49% at epoch 3 but then got to 42% at the end.
 And the test accuracy was 37%.
 So effectively there hasn't been any visible benefit over just 5 epochs of LoRA.
 I have continued the training for another 5 epochs (total 10), and as for the results of my searching for the problem, it might be 1.
 Low batch size (possible, and I can use gradient accumulation), 2.
 More epochs (tis a slippery slope), 3.
 Potentially the scold format could be harmful because of common text words.
 Could try training without this.
 I can implement large batch size in another account's notebook while this one trains parallelly for more epochs

+## 20/3/2026

+Had a daily progress meet with Kshitij.
+The val accuracy improved to 61.2% at epoch 10.
+So there does seem to be a clear improvement.
+I have saved the checkpoint so I can try to increase the epochs anytime later.
+For now, I will move onto increasing the batch size as decided last time.
+Not training in parallel because the first 5 epochs of the increase batch size will provide enough info on whether if I need to waste more gpu hours.

+Updated the batch sizes to 64 (from 32) and made some changes in the training loop and the evaluation function that were causing problems with the outputs/logs.
+Obviously no change in the zero-shot results (no difference if batch size is 1 or 128 either obviously).
+The training is running and currently at epoch 1.
+The estimated training time per epoch seems to be the same as well.

+Val accuracy at epoch 2 is 45.7%.
+It is slightly better?
+A few more epochs will make things clear.
+There should obviously be a difference with such an increase in batch size (2x).
+Also searching for other studies regarding training VLMs for classification tasks and how they compare to focused image classification models.

+the val accuracy at epoch 5 was 46% and test accuracy was 44%.
+So there is clearly an improvement in the test accuracy even if val remained close to same.
+So just in case I continued training it till 10 epochs and val accuracy improved to 60%.
+Slightly lower than batch size 32 but effectively the same.
+But the test accuracy only got to 45%.
+So in a way this didn't improve much either.
+I continued reading more and it seems that without a doubt, for a classification task, a vlm won't be able to compare to a normal classifier.
+The situation in which they shine though, is for open vocabulary scenarios where novel concepts need to be understood.
+This matches with what I thought regarding using it for chat applications.
+That reminds me of Agri-LLaVA.
+Let me see if I can do any more experiments with SCOLD directly before either moving on to agri llava or looking further into literature and seeing what exactly I can do with a vlm that is not possible with classifiers, and is also feasible to train with the data I have.
+That last part is the key, otherwise the obvious application is a chat application.

+Oh it seems I was little quick on the judgement.
+There is a possibility that vlms can perform comparatively to traditional classifiers but the problem is that they require a lot more data.
+This is probably speaking both about the images themselves being needed to be much more as well as the language part to be more varied and diverse.
+Otherwise that's just a useless part of the model.
+Another benefit is that even though CNNs and ViTs, etc are more accurate, the VLMs are more stable and predictable.
+You can work around their errors.
+But it is still not really a good idea to continue thinking of using a vlm for only classification.
+That is clearly inefficient in terms of time and resources (gpu hours).
+The goal should be using vlms for being more flexible.
+Is a zero-shot chat application the only feasible use case with the dataset constraints I have?
+Hmm, there's something called VQA (Visual Question Answering).
+Let me see if there any works utilizing scold or agri llava for this